pgfisico/arduino-project-temperature-display/temperature-circuit.md

 > #### Success::Check your Circuit
 >
-> Before continuing, check your circuit to confirm it is wired correctly
+> Before continuing, check your circuit to confirm it is wired correctly.
+Ask a mentor to double check the circuit after you have checked it.